 A little soap and water is a great home remedy for many pest problems.

-Additionally, you’ll likely achieve the best results by spraying when caterpillars are young.
-Spray in the cool of the evening to avoid direct sunlight as Bt degrades in the sun.
+You’ll likely achieve the best results by spraying when caterpillars are young.
+Spray Bt in the cool of the evening to avoid direct sunlight, as it degrades in the sun.
 Apply once you spot the caterpillars.

-It may require repeat applications but expect to see results after a couple of weeks.
+It may also require repeat applications, but expect to see results after a couple of weeks.
 BT is slow-acting but effective.

 5. Scrape Off Egg Masses

-Gypsy moth egg masses are tan in color and covered in hair.
-Therefore, wear gloves to scrape them off the fuzzy eggs as the hairs can be irritating.
+Gypsy moth egg masses are covered in hair.
+Therefore, wear gloves to scrape them off the fuzzy eggs, as the hairs can be irritating.

-Also, avoid scraping egg masses onto the ground where they may survive.
-Instead, put them into a container of soapy water to soak for about two days.
+Also, avoid scraping egg masses onto the ground, where they may survive.
+Instead, put them in a container of soapy water to soak for about two days.
 Dispose of them after.

 6. Horticultural Oil